My Lady Go Big or Go Home.

 Once at the hospital, we realized how severe this was.

-Doctors were coming in right and left and they were throwing out terms like “cirrhosis of the liver, kidney disease, congestive heart failure, UTI…” We must have looked like we were from a different planet cause we were not prepared for all of that.
+Doctors were coming in the right and left, throwing out terms like “cirrhosis of the liver, kidney disease, congestive heart failure, UTI…” We must have looked like we were from a different planet cause we were unprepared for all of that.
 UTI, sure…she has those a lot.
-The rest, we had NO CLUE on.
+The rest, we had NO CLUE.
 We were constantly asked how we didn’t know and who her doctor was.
-We kindly told all the professionals that she is always at the doctor and no one had even begun to mention any of these things…only that she needed her gallbladder removed.
+We kindly told all the professionals that she was always at the doctor’s, and no one had even begun to mention any of these things.
+The only thing that she needed was her gallbladder removed.

 Blood Thinner = Trouble

-Little could be done because she is on a blood thinner and that had to be out of her system for 5 days before any invasion testing could be done.
+Little could be done because she is on a blood thinner, which had to be out of her system for five days before any invasive testing could be done.
 Lots of tests, lots of sharing her info, lots of little sleep, and being watchful ended up with one of the doctors saying call the family in.
-It was one of those moments that seems like the person talking is talking in slow motion and that all you see are their lips moving but you hear no words coming out of their mouths.
-I stayed with her until that following Monday.
+It was one of those moments that seemed like the person talking was talking in slow motion and that all you see are their lips moving, but you hear no words coming out of their mouths.
+I stayed with her until the following Monday.
 We took turns sitting with her and watching her.
-It was a struggle for her to breathe because of the 2 gallons of fluid on her belly…she had little energy…and she was simply tired.
+It was a struggle for her to breathe because of the 2 gallons of fluid on her belly.
+She had little energy, and she was simply tired.

 Calling the Family

 I knew on Tuesday that her oldest son was coming to town.
-Also, some of her grandchildren and great-grandchildren flying in.
-What a legacy this woman has and she is SO well-loved by her family.
+Also, some of her grandchildren and great-grandchildren are flying in.
+What a legacy this woman has, and she is SO well-loved by her family.
 I decided that I would not come to the hospital that day.
 Simply because I wanted to be respectful of her family and their precious time together.
-I played catch up around here and ran some errands.
+I played catch-up around here and ran some errands.

-Nothing out of the ordinary until I got a call.
-My Lady Go Big or Go Home.
+Nothing was out of the ordinary until I got a call.
+My Lady, Go Big or Go Home.
 She is never in between.